ankddev/zapret-discord-youtube/README.md

 [README на русском языке](./README.RU.md)

-This build includes files from [original repository](https://github.com/bol-van/zapret-win-bundle), custom pre-configs for fixing YouTube, Discord or other services in Russia and some useful utilities, written in Go.
+This build includes files from [original repository](https://github.com/bol-van/zapret-win-bundle), custom pre-configs for fixing YouTube, Discord, Viber or other services in Russia and some useful utilities, written in Go.
 # Getting started
 ## Download
 You can download this build from [releases](https://github.com/ankddev/zapret-discord-youtube/releases) or [GitHub Actions](https://github.com/ankddev/zapret-discord-youtube/actions).